 - Successfully represented a leading hedge fund in defamation claims against a competitor, achieving a confidential monetary settlement and a public retraction and apology.

-- Disproved claims of fraud and breach of contract asserted against a major international energy company arising from the removal of accumulated off-spec crude oil from an oil terminal-ing facility.
+- Disproved claims of fraud and breach of contract asserted against a major international energy company arising from the removal of accumulated off-spec crude oil from an oil terminal.

 - Obtained a favorable settlement on behalf of a manufacturer of vinyl chloride monomer in the first vinyl chloride monomer exposure case in Texas involving allegations of conspiracy among vinyl chloride monomer manufacturers, a claim sensationalized in the Bill Moyers program Trade Secrets.